kainn9/demo/README.md

 LA-TODOs:
+- Change interaction markers to be on the object themselves
-- Empty TAG + TX/TY FUNC + zoom arg in newCam()
+- Empty TAG
-- Cleanup Indoor maps
-- Better CHAT UI
 - Iframe after hit
 - Dodge/Roll
 - "Better" enemy "ai"